cloud-hypervisor/cloud-hypervisor/docs/windows.md

 - Carry the OVMF firmware in the `--kernel` option
 - Add `kvm_hyperv=on` to the `--cpus` option

+In cases where the host processor supports address space > 39 bits, it might be necessary to limit the address space.
+It can be done by appending the option `max_phys_bits=X` to the `--cpus` parameter, where `X` is the number of bits to be supported.
+Windows was tested to support at least 39-bit address space.

 To daemonize the Cloud Hypervisor process, `nohup` can be used.
 Some STDIO redirections might need to be done.
 In a simple case it is sufficient to just redirect all the output to `/dev/null`.